 © 2011 Ugur Akinci

 A distinguished panel of six academicians from universities in the Washington D.C. region discussed the place of technical writing and communication in academia on January 20 evening.
-The English department professors who attended the STC-WDC sponsored event were:
+The English department professors who attended the STC WDCB sponsored event were:

 UM = University of Maryland.
 UMB = University of Maryland, Baltimore.
 UMGC = University of Maryland Global Campus.
 GMU = George Mason University.

 Among those present were: Kathryn Burton, STC Executive Director; and Liz Pohland, Editor, Intercom, STC.
-The informative dinner-discussion was hosted and mediated by Marylyn King, Chapter President, STC-WDC and Carolyn Kelley Klinger, also of STC-WDC.
+The informative dinner-discussion was hosted and mediated by Marylyn King, Chapter President, STC WDCB and Carolyn Kelley Klinger, also of STC WDCB.

 There seems to be a growing awareness and recognition of the importance of technical writing and communication in the English departments across the Washington D.C. region.
 That’s great news, obviously.
 All the programs are not yet explicitly called “technical communication program” as such.
 Most of them are incorporated into regular English department curricula or packaged as “information technology” or “business writing” programs.